All Episodes

 Sure, they've added a couple things to it, but it's essentially the same bill.

-Our border is still not secure, even though we as a party made a commitment months ago, we're not gonna give more money to Ukraine until at a minimum we have a secure border, and we we pass something with it that would force Joe Biden to secure the border.
+Our border is still not secure, even though we as a party made a commitment months ago, we're not going to give more money to Ukraine until at a minimum we have a secure border and we pass something with it that would force Joe Biden to secure the border.

 There's nothing in here that does that.

-So we're spending all kinds of money, putting all kinds of research resources into Ukraine's border while ours continues to be invaded.
+So we're spending all kinds of money, putting all kinds of research resources in the Ukraine's border while ours continues to be invaded.

-And with 35 trillion in debt, and you don't have to be um uh an MIT grad and a math genius to figure out that a tr trillion dollars a year servicing the interest on that debt alone is not sustainable for any country, is it?
+And with 35 trillion in debt, and you don't have to be an MIT grad and a math genius to figure out that a trillion dollars a year servicing the interest on that debt alone is not sustainable for any country, is it?

 No.

-It it's now eclipsing our national defense spending, and within a year, I think it's gonna crest above a trillion dollars a year.
+And within a year, I think it's going to crest above a trillion dollars a year.

 There is not enough money to cover this.